The Importance of Digital Word Of Mouth

 Think about it logically.
 If you mention a product or service to a friend, without digital intervention you can’t pass them onto a location or even a website.
 However, if the same two people are discussing your business online, they can instantaneously drop each other a link or username to find you and even book with you.

 Digital word of mouth is that constant flurry of people tagging their friends in your post, or sharing your page through instant messaging platforms.
 It’s people writing about you in their blog posts or talking about their experience with your business through their YouTube channel.
 Any online platform that can be used to mention or link to your business is considered digital word of mouth.

 Building A Buzz Online

-A study by Ofcom found that we are now spending 40 hours a week online.
+We are now spending more than 2 hours and 30 minutes online.
 For some of us, that’s actually longer than we spend at work!
 Digital word of mouth is about getting in among the action, targeting potential online customers as well as your current ones.

 It’s not enough to just have social media accounts for your business.
 They need to be utilised effectively to build a reach.
 The goal is to have as many people visit your page as possible, interacting with what you do to the point where they end up spending money with you.